 My favorite Thai recipe prepared with some variation.

-I am a big fan of fresh leafy salads, which are rather rare to find in Asia, and so the green papaya salad and green mango salad have become my favorites.
-I like the fresh, crisp taste of the vegetables and it’s perfect for a quick and easy light lunch.
 You will find street food vendors for Som Tum (green papaya salad) and Som Tum Mamuang (green mango salad) everywhere in Thailand and it’s always freshly made.
 Originally the dish comes from northern Thailand and Laos, from where it spread throughout the whole country and to its neighbors.
 When you go to a street food stall, you can choose from a selection of different variations: different levels of spicy and sour to adding crab, snails or rice noodles.
 At home, I usually make a variation of green mango salad with the ingredients of the green papaya salad, simply because I love mangoes, but prefer to add a few more ingredients to make it a complete dish.
 I use a bit less seasoning and spices, as I like to taste the vegetables themselves.
 In traditional Thai cuisine, I feel the seasoning usually overpowers the vegetable’s taste.
 The indications for the seasoning are approximate, varying depending on my mood.
 I added some of the traditional ingredients in brackets since I personally do not add them to the dish.
 In western countries, green mangos may be a challenge to find.
 Firm yellow mangos may be substituted and will add sweeter flavor to the dish, which can be balanced out with more citrus.

 Ingredients: (2 servings)